HomeSTM32STM32 UART SeriesSTM32 UART PART 4 – Receive Data using DMA

 }

 The callback will be first called when the 4 size bytes are received.
-The isSizeRxed variable was 0 in the beginning so we calculate the size using the 4 bytes of the RxData buffer.
+The isSizeRxed variable was 0 in the beginning, therefore, we will calculate the size using the 4 bytes of the RxData buffer.

-The size bytes were transferred in the Ascii form and hence we need to subtract 48 to convert them to integer equivalent.
+The size bytes are transferred in the Ascii form and hence we need to subtract 48 to convert them to integer equivalent.

 After calculating the size, we will set the variable isSizeRxed to 1 so that we don’t enter this loop again.
 Then we will call the function HAL_UART_Receive_DMA to receive the required number of data bytes as calculated by the size variable.